A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Introduction

-The motivation underlying the design of this Markov chain is from statistical physics, where ensembles of particles reminiscent of our amoebot model are used to study physical systems.
-Like a spring relaxing, systems tend to favor configurations that minimize energy.
-The energy function is determined by a {\it Hamiltonian} $H(\sigma)$; each configuration $\sigma$ has weight $w(\sigma)=e^{-B\cdot H(\sigma)} / Z$, where where $B=1/T$ is inverse temperature and $Z=\sum_{\tau} e^{-B \cdot H(\tau)}$ is the normalizing constant known as the {\it partition function}.

-In our amoebot model, we assign each configuration $\sigma$ a Hamiltonian $H(\sigma) = -t(\sigma)$, where $t(\sigma)$ is the number of triangles in $\sigma$, i.e., the number of faces of the triangle lattice $\Gamma$ with all three vertices occupied by particles.
-Setting $\lambda = e^{B}$, we get $w(\sigma) = \lambda^{t(\sigma)}$ .
-As $\lambda$ gets larger (by increasing~$B$, effectively lowering temperature), we favor configurations with a large number of occupied triangles, causing increasingly compressed configurations.
-Favoring edges with both endpoints occupied is an alternative metric we could consider, but we prove for connected configurations on $\Gamma$ without holes the two measures are equivalent.
-Likewise, favoring shorter perimeter is a third equivalent representation.

-The key tool used to establish compression is a careful \emph{Peierls argument}, used in statistical physics to study non-uniqueness of limiting Gibbs measures and to determine the presence of phase transitions (see, e.g.,~\cite{dob}), and in computer science to establish slow mixing of Markov chains (see, e.g.,~\cite{bc7}).
-For standard Peierls arguments, configurations typically are {not required to be connected and can have holes}.
-Here, we focus on the connected and hole-free model to show compression can be achieved, even in an asynchronous distributed system where particles have constant-size memory and use only local information.
+The key tool used to establish compression and expansion is a careful \emph{Peierls argument}, used in statistical physics to study non-uniqueness of limiting Gibbs measures and to determine the presence of phase transitions (see, e.g.,~\cite{Dobrushin1968}), and in computer science to establish slow mixing of Markov chains (see, e.g.,~\cite{Borgs1999}).
+We carefully design $\M$ and $\A$ to ensure the particle system stays connected and eventually all holes are eliminated and do not reform.
+This means our Peierls arguments are significantly simpler than many standard Peierls arguments on configurations that are not required to be connected and can have holes.